awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/bedrock-agent-runtime/README.md

-# Amazon Bedrock Agent Runtime code examples for the SDK for JavaScript (v3)
+# Agents for Amazon Bedrock Runtime code examples for the SDK for JavaScript (v3)

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v3) to work with Amazon Bedrock Agent Runtime.
+Shows how to use the AWS SDK for JavaScript (v3) to work with Agents for Amazon Bedrock Runtime.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Bedrock Agent Runtime is a fully managed service that makes it easy to use agents created with Amazon Bedrock to generate text, images, and other content.
-For more information, see the [Amazon Bedrock Runtime User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html)
+_Agents for Amazon Bedrock Runtime offers you the ability to run autonomous agents in your application._

 ## ⚠ Important

-* Running this code might result in charges to your AWS account.
+- Running this code might result in charges to your AWS account.
 For more details, see [AWS Pricing](https://aws.amazon.com/pricing/) and [Free Tier](https://aws.amazon.com/free/).
-* Running the tests might result in charges to your AWS account.
+- Running the tests might result in charges to your AWS account.
-* We recommend that you grant your code least privilege.
+- We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
-* This code is not tested in every AWS Region.
+- This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 <!--custom.important.start-->
 <!--custom.important.end-->